Categories: Income tax Return

 • Addressing MSME Challenges i.e Late payments disrupt MSME cash flow, hindering operations and growth.

-• This rules is encourages timely settlements in business transactions.
+• This rule encourages timely settlements in business transactions.
 Aligns with broader government efforts to support MSME sustainability.

 • Complements initiatives like the Trade Receivables Discounting System (TReDS), which helps MSMEs receive payments promptly at competitive rates.